NGavish/HighR0/README.md

 When using this code, please cite:

-Optimal vaccination at high reproductive numbers: sharp transitions and counter-intuitive allocations Nir Gavish, Guy Katriel
+"Optimal vaccination at high reproductive numbers: sharp transitions and counter-intuitive allocations", Nir Gavish, Guy Katriel